DagoDragony/itwiki/dic/index.md

-Default gateway - at least one router on the network is the default gateway to other networks or the rest of the Internet Connection - is a logical link between two nodes on a network MAX - is a unique hardware address assigned to each NIC, also called burned-in address or hardware address CIDR (Classless Inter-Domain Routing) - defines notation methodology for network addressing that is used to specify the network portion of an IP address
+Default gateway - at least one router on the network is the default gateway to other networks or the rest of the Internet Connection - is a logical link between two nodes on a network MAX - is a unique hardware address assigned to each NIC, also called burned-in address or hardware address CIDR (Classless Inter-Domain Routing - subnetting) - defines notation methodology for network addressing that is used to specify the network portion of an IP address, it's value after ip like /16 (subnetting)
 NAT (Network Address Translation) -
-Subnet mask
+Subnet mask - show how many addresses are possible in local network